What Is EDR? Endpoint Detection and Response

-Essentially Endpoint Detection Response (EDR) systems have been created to detect and respond in an active manner to sophisticated malware and cyber-attacks, as EDR solutions are able to recognize any suspicious patterns that can be further investigated later on.
+Essentially Endpoint Detection and Response (EDR) systems have been created to detect and respond in an active manner to sophisticated malware and cyber-attacks, as EDR solutions are able to recognize any suspicious patterns that can be further investigated later on.

 We should also mention that, as implied by their name, these tools have been designed specifically for endpoint detection (and not for networks).

 Why Is EDR Important?
 The Benefits

 Compared to traditional security solutions, EDR provides enhanced visibility into your endpoints and allows for faster response time.
 Furthermore, EDR tools detect and protect your organization from advanced forms of malware (such as polymorphic malware), APTs, phishing, etc.

 It’s also worth mentioning that some EDR solutions are based on AI and machine learning algorithms designed to spot yet unknown types of malware, which will subsequently make behavior-based categorization decisions.

 Without the proper cybersecurity protection measures in place, malicious hackers can easily take advantage of any existing vulnerabilities.
 This is why the need for enhanced security tools that surpass traditional solutions – like Firewalls and Antivirus solutions – has emerged as an undeniably top priority for organizations large and small.